- Course Work

 - Failed the evaluation and is asked to withdraw from the program at the end of the semester in which the evaluation takes place.

-During the summer after the student's second year, he or she will work with an advisor to prepare a 6-10 page Field Statement on his or her prospective area of specialization, to be presented at the beginning of the Fall semester of the student's third year to a committee.
+During the summer after the student's second year, he or she will work with an advisor to prepare a 10-12 page Field Statement (with bibliography) on his or her prospective areas of specialization, to be presented at the beginning of the Fall semester of the student's third year to a committee.
 An oral review of the Field Statement with the committee will take place in October of the student's third year.
 Note: the preparation of the Field Statement will count as one of the required courses in the program and should be registered for as "French 850" (See "Required Courses").

 The Ph.D. exam will be taken in May of the third year (or the 6th semester), upon the completion of course work.
 It will be devised by an examination committee organized by the student in consultation with the student’s primary advisor and the Graduate Chair.
 It will consist of the following:

-- A take-home exam lasting four days.
+- A take-home exam essay, to be completed within four days.
 The exam will be on a topic formulated by the student’s advisor (in consultation with the committee).
 The topic will be in the student's field but will not be directly related to the proposed dissertation topic.
-It will be based on the texts from the student’s field of specialization on the Ph.D. reading list (e.g. 17th-century theater, 19th-century realist novel, 20th-century poetry).
-It will be written in the language to be used for the student’s dissertation and the length of the answer will be approximately 15-25 pages.
+It will be based on the texts from the student’s field of specialization on the Ph.D. reading list (e.g. 17th-century Theater, 19th-century realist novel, 20th-century poetry).
+It will be written in the language to be used for the student’s dissertation and the length of the answer will be approximately 15-20 pages.
 The grade for the written Ph.D. examination will be pass/fail.

 - An oral exam to follow within one week will further probe questions from the written exam and also address texts from the Ph.D.
 Reading List, which will consist of the comprehensive general list as well as 20-25 texts relating to the student's chosen specialized field.
 The exam will last about one and one-half hours and will be conducted mainly in French.
 The grade for the oral Ph.D. examination will be pass/fail.